-Energy & Power of Transportation Systems
+Energy, Power, and Transportation Systems

-1 Credit - Grades 10-12 Prerequisite: Principles of Transportation
+Prerequisite: Principles of Transportation

 Energy and Power of Transportation Systems will prepare students to meet the expectations of employers in this industry and to interact and relate to others.
 Students will learn the technologies used to provide products and services in a timely manner.
 The businesses and industries of the Transportation, Distribution, and Logistics Career Cluster are rapidly expanding to provide new career and career advancement opportunities.
 Performance requirements will include academic and technical skills.
 Students will need to understand the interaction between various vehicle systems, including engines, transmissions, brakes, fuel, cooling, and electrical.
 Students will also need to understand the logistics used to move goods and services to consumers, as well as the components of transportation infrastructure.